circlefin/malachite/Docs/architecture/adr-001-architecture.md

   NewRound(Ctx::Height, Round),
 }
 ```
-Notes:
-- Should the driver sign the messages before sending them to the consensus context (see `sign_vote()` in `Context` trait)?
-Or are we assuming that the consensus environment does this?
-  - @romac: See simlar note below in the "Driver Context" section.

 ### Driver Context

-The driver is passed a instance of the `Context` trait which defines all the data types used by this instance of the consensus engine,
-and also provides synchronous, stateless methods for creating and signing votes.
+The driver is passed a instance of the `Context` trait which defines all the data types used by this instance of the consensus engine, and also provides synchronous, stateless methods for creating and signing votes.

-Notes:
-- Should these methods rather live in the driver environment, ie. in the `Env` trait?
-  For example, signing can require I/O and/or asynchrony, eg. in the case where one use a hardware keypair.

 ### Driver Environment

-The driver can make use of an environment to get a value to propose.
+The driver can make use of an environment (or Builder/Proposer module) to get a value to propose.
 This environment is defined as an async interface to be implemented by the code downstream of the `Driver`.

 ```rust